dusanlazic/fast/README.md

   host: 192.168.1.49  # IP address of the machine that is running Fast server
   port: 2023
   player: s4ndu  # Your username to identify your actions in logs
+  password: letmein  # If the server has a password, use it here

 exploits:
   # IP addresses can be listed individually, and IP ranges can be expressed using hyphens